ekazanov/yadirmenu/README.md

 where "Interface type" can be one of:

 -   "MenuConsole": It uses the old, reliable plain console print/read interface.
--   "MenuDialog": It utilizes the console "Dialog" library.
+-   "MenuConsoleDialog": It utilizes the console "Dialog" library.
 -   "MenuTk": It employs the Tkinter Python GUI library.

 ### Customization Options